|ČESKÁ REPUBLIKA||CZECH REPUBLIC|

-Litomyšl is situated at an altitude of 374 m in East Bohemia.
+Litomyšl is situated at an elevation of 374 m in East Bohemia.
 Already in the 10th century, a castle protected a trading route from Bohemia to Moravia.
 The settlement began to develop when a Benedictine abbey was founded here in 1090.
 The Benedictines were followed by Premonstratensian monks in 1145.
 The village received the status of a town in 1259.
 From 1344 on, Litomyšl was the seat of a bishopric.
 After the diocese had ceased to exist after the Hussite Wars of the 15th century, the new diocese of Hradec Kralové was created in 1664.

 The castle of Litomyšl [left, no. 155: top left] goes back to the 10th century.
 It was transformed into a Renaissance château in 1568–1573.
 The castle theatre of the Late Baroque era is the second-oldest in Bohemia.
 It still owns stage decorations painted by Josef Platzer in the 18th century.
 Litomyšl castle was recognized as a World Cultural Heritage by the UNESCO in 1999 (see also list of other UNESCO heritage sites).